katsumiar/CognifyVault/README.md

 - **File Summarization**: Automatically generate summaries for uploaded files using the OpenAI API.
 - **Vector Search**: Efficiently search through knowledge using Weaviate's vector-based search capabilities.

+## Report Generation Feature

+This application offers an advanced report generation feature that creates detailed reports based on user requests.
+Unlike simple text generation, this feature intelligently analyzes the provided documents and articles to produce reports that align closely with the user's intent.

+### 1. Information Extraction Using Vector Search
+First, the application automatically extracts relevant information from the provided materials (such as articles or documents).
+This process utilizes vector search technology, which considers the semantic relationships between words and phrases, ensuring that the most relevant content is selected in response to the user's request.

+### 2. Understanding and Reflecting User Intent
+Next, the application interprets the user's request to understand their intent.
+This step goes beyond surface-level processing and delves into what the user is truly asking for, ensuring that the report is constructed in a way that accurately reflects the user's needs.

+### 3. Report Generation and Proofreading
+Based on the extracted information and the interpreted user intent, the application generates a report.
+The generated report is then further proofread to verify the accuracy of numbers, names, translation quality, and the appropriateness of the format.
+This process ensures that the final document is of high quality.

+### 4. Accuracy and Cost
+This approach involves multiple invocations of large language models (LLMs), which increases processing costs.
+However, the precision and quality of the resulting reports are significantly enhanced, meeting the user's expectations.
+While the cost is higher, the end result is a highly reliable document.

+### Conclusion
+The report generation feature of this application is designed to provide accurate, high-quality reports that meet the user's intent.
+By employing a multi-step process and multiple LLM calls, we ensure that, despite the higher cost, the user receives valuable and reliable results.

 ## Supported File Formats
 - **Text Files (`.txt`)**
 - **PDF Files (`.pdf`)**